pingcap/docs-cn/upgrade-tidb-using-tiup.md

 https://download.pingcap.org/tidb-{version}-linux-amd64.tar.gz
 ```

+### Failure to upgrade the TiFlash component during the cluster upgrade

+Before v4.0.0-rc.2, TiFlash might have some incompatibility issues.
+This might cause problems when you upgrade a cluster that includes the TiFlash component to v4.0.0-rc.2 or a later version.
+If so, [contact the R&D support](mailto:support@pingcap.com).

 ## TiDB 4.0 compatibility changes

 - If you set the value of the `oom-action` parameter to `cancel`, when the query statement triggers the OOM threshold, the statement is killed.
 In v4.0, in addition to `select`, DML statements such as `insert`/`update`/`delete` might also be killed.
 - TiDB v4.0 supports the length check for table names.
 The length limit is 64 characters.
 If you rename a table after the upgrade and the new name exceeds this length limit, an error is reported. v3.0 and earlier versions do not have this error reporting.
+- TiDB v4.0 supports the length check for partition names of the partitioned tables.
+The length limit is 64 characters.
+After the upgrade, if you create or alter a partitioned table with a partition name that exceeds the length limit, an error is expected to occur in 4.0 versions, but not in 3.0 and earlier versions.
 - In v4.0, the format of the `explain` execution plan is improved.
 Pay attention to any automatic analysis program that is customized for `explain`.
+- TiDB v4.0 supports [Read Committed isolation level](/transaction-isolation-levels.md#read-committed-isolation-level).
+After upgrading to v4.0, setting the isolation level to `READ-COMMITTED` in a pessimistic transaction takes effect.
+In 3.0 and earlier versions, the setting does not take effect.
+- In v4.0, executing `alter reorganize partition` returns an error.
+In earlier versions, no error is reported because only the syntax is supported and the statement is not taking any effect.
+- In v4.0, creating `linear hash partition` or `subpartition` tables does not take effect and they are converted to regular tables.
+In earlier versions, they are converted to regular partitioned tables.